-Rice Lake—supposedly named such because it was a rice paddy until someone who valued water travel more than food installed the Hastings Dam—was the end of the Trent River for us, although the river actually starts there.
+Rice Lake—supposedly named such because it was a rice paddy until someone who valued water travel more than food installed the Hastings Dam and flooded the railroad—was the end of the Trent River for us, although the river actually starts there.
 The lake is dotted with islands that have a couple of houses but no roads.
 Margaret Island is a good example.
-Margaret Islanders have no need to worry about crime or having fun.
-During our crossing we encountered dudes out fishing but not much else.

 Just past Rice Lake we turned north on the Otonabee River, which is unlike anything we’ve seen so far.

 The swamps and the buildings along the shoreline reminded us both of Louisiana, but without alligators.